Join the right student events

 Most real friendships during Erasmus grow through repeated casual contact rather than one perfect interaction.

-Use Unera to see students nearby, understand their interests and reduce the awkwardness of starting from zero.
+Use Unera to discover Erasmus and international students around you, understand their interests and reduce the awkwardness of starting from zero.

-Instead of browsing generic city listings, look for student-relevant plans that increase the chance of real conversations.
+Instead of browsing generic city listings, use Unera to find student-relevant plans that increase the chance of real conversations.

 Meeting someone once matters less if you lose contact right after.
-Chat and follow-up are part of the same experience.
+With chat and follow-up in the same flow, Unera helps you turn a first meeting into an actual connection.

-Use Unera to discover people, find events and turn a new city into a more social place.
+Use Unera to discover Erasmus students, find the right events and make a new city feel social faster.